 ¶31 Consequently, based on both the United States Supreme Court and Montana Supreme Court precedent outlined above, this Court's interpretation of § 46-23-1012, MCA (1999), as set forth in both Giddings and Goebel may be applied retroactively to all similarly situated individuals because it is a declaration of what the statute meant from the day of its enactment, not just from the date of our decision.
-In other words, the statute applies to those individuals whose probation or parole was revoked between April 28, 1999, the effective date of § 46-23-1012, MCA (1999), and May 1, 2001, the effective date of § 46-23-1012, MCA (1999), and May 1, 2001, the effective date of § 46-23-1012, MCA (2001).
-If, during that time period, the probationer was arrested pursuant to a warrant issued by a judge and the probationer was not afforded a probable cause hearing within 36 hours of the probation hearing.
-If, however, the probationer was arrested pursuant to a warrant issued by a probation officer, in which case no probable cause hearing was required, then the District Court did have jurisdiction to hold a revocation hearing.
+In other words, the statute applies to those individuals whose probation or parole was revoked between April 28, 1999, the effective date of § 46-23-1012, MCA (1999), and May 1, 2001, the effective date of § 46-23-1012, MCA (2001).
+If, during that time period, the probationer was arrested pursuant to a warrant issued by a judge and the probationer was not afforded a probable cause hearing within 36 hours of the probationer's arrest, then, like Giddings, the District Court did not have jurisdiction to hold a revocation hearing.
+If, however, the probationer was afforded a probable cause hearing within 36 hours of arrest or the probationer was arrested pursuant to a warrant issued by a probation officer, in which case no probable cause hearing was required, then the District Court did have jurisdiction to hold a revocation hearing.